 Veronetta has a rocking nightlife scene with lots of bars and restaurants that run till late.
 It’s not a place for families or people who aren’t comfortable with a bustling, bohemian urban area.
 But if you love cities and want to be in an exciting place where there’s always something going on, then Veronetta is an excellent budget choice.

-Nearby, you will see the first century BCE, Teatro Romano at the base of Castel San Pietro hill. it hosts some events such as the Verona Summer Theatre Season, the Festival della Bellezza, Rumors Festival, and Verona Jazz.
+Nearby, you will see the Teatro Romano, built in the 1st century B.C., at the base of Castel San Pietro hill.
+It is the location of many events such as the Verona Summer Theatre Season, the Festival della Bellezza, Rumors Festival, and Verona Jazz.

-In this complex lies the archaeological museum where you can learn the history from Roman times.
+In this complex lies the Archaeological Museum, which is located in the former San Girolamo Convent, where you can learn the history from Roman times.

 There are also stunning religious buildings such as the churches of Santo Stefano, San Tomaso Cantuariense, Santi Siro e Libera, San Giovanni in Valle, Santa Maria in Organo, and Santi Nazaro e Celso.